zng-ui/zng/TODO/_current.md

 # TextInput

+* Line break crate does not handle emoji zero-width joiner.
+    - Replace with `icu_segmenter`.

 * Fix emoji segmenting, example: "🙎🏻‍♀️"
     - `snap_grapheme_boundary` does not work for "🙎🏻‍♀️" with the quotes.
 * Implement cursor position.